dheijl/swyh-rs/tray_icon/howto.md

-# tray-icon contributed by @phil2sat
+# tray-icon Python code contributed by @phil2sat

 Here is some code which does what i need, its also possible to show and minimize again trough the trayicon cpu usage of the process while minimized is for me at around 0.1-0.2% while streaming to my speaker